barbarer/py4e-int/_sources/strings/traversal.rst

         .. tab:: Question

-            Write a ``while`` loop that starts at the last character in the string and works its way backwards to the first character in the string, printing each letter on a separate line, except backwards.
-For reference, the codelens above shows an example of a word printed letter by letter.
+            Write a ``while`` loop that starts at the last character in the string and works its way backwards to the first character in the string, printing each letter on a separate line.
+            For reference, the CodeLens above shows an example of a word printed letter by letter.

             .. activecode::  str-trav-backwardsq
                 :nocodelens: